Kyle Beach: Personal life

 His younger brother is NHL referee Cody Beach, who was born August 8, 1992.
-Cody was drafted by the St. Louis Blues in the 5th round of the 2010 NHL Entry Draft, and played as a prospect of the Blues in the American Hockey League with the Chicago Wolves.
+Cody was drafted by the St. Louis Blues in the 5th round of the 2010 NHL entry draft, and played as a prospect of the Blues in the American Hockey League with the Chicago Wolves.
 His cousin is Rich Harden, a former Major League Baseball pitcher.
 As a child, his favorite player was Jarome Iginla.

 Sexual assault allegations against former Blackhawks video coach

 Beach, third from the left, celebrating with his teammates in Chicago after winning the 2010 Stanley Cup Finals.

-On May 13, 2021, an unnamed former player filed a lawsuit alleging a prolonged sexual assault at the hands of then-video coach Brad Aldrich during an off-ice incident during the Chicago Blackhawks' 2010 Stanley Cup championship run.
+On May 13, 2021, an unnamed former player filed a lawsuit alleging a prolonged sexual assault at the hands of then-video coach Brad Aldrich during an off-ice incident amidst the Chicago Blackhawks' 2010 Stanley Cup championship run.
 A subsequent investigation focused on two players, one of whom was referred to as "John Doe 1".

 According to the investigation, on May 23, 2010, Blackhawks executives held a meeting about the sexual assault claims and decided they would not address them until after the Stanley Cup Playoffs.
 The matter was not discussed again, and on June 14, 2010, five days after Chicago won the Stanley Cup, the Blackhawks human resources director gave Aldrich the option to resign or face termination if John Doe 1's claims turned out to be true.
 Aldrich chose to resign and was permitted to participate in postseason celebrations, according to the investigation findings.

 In October 2021, Beach gave an interview on SportsCentre confirming that he was John Doe 1, and spoke about his experiences with the Blackhawks organization after the fact.
 Since his interview confirming his identity as John Doe 1, he has received an outpouring of support all across the world for the bravery he has shown, including tweets in support from Hayley Wickenheiser, Aly Raisman, Adam van Koeverden, and Robin Lehner.

 On November 23, 2021, Beach's attorney, Susan Loggans, confirmed that Beach and the Chicago Blackhawks would agree to mediation of the lawsuit via a mutually agreed upon third-party mediator, after Loggans’ court motion requesting that the lawsuit be allowed to progress to the discovery stage was denied by a judge.
 Mediation was held on December 15, 2021.
 Blackhawks and Beach reached an undisclosed settlement.